 In-process API equivalent: CodeGenTask.MethodCatalogFile (string)

-This option causes the list of structures to be processed to be determined by parsing a Synergy Method Catalog XML export file and determining the list of all structures listed in the file.
-Note that ALL structures listed in the XML file will be included in the structures list, regardless of which interface(s) they are referenced by.
+This option causes the list of structures to be processed to be limited to the structured referenced in a Synergy Method Catalog XML export file.
+By default all structures listed in the XML file will be processed regardless of which interface(s) they are referenced by.
 The only information drawn from the XML file is the list of structure names; all structure attributes are taken from the repository.
 This option is used with regular REPOSITORY-BASED code generation and DOES NOT enable the processing of interface loops, method loops or parameter loops.
 This option may not be used in conjunction with the -s or -smc options.

 In-process API equivalent: CodeGenTask.MethodCatalogFile (string) and set CodeGenTask.MethodCatalogStructureMode (boolean) to true.

 The name of the interface in the Synergy Method Catalog XML file that you wish to generate code for.
-This option is only valid in conjunction with the -smc option, and cannot be used with the -iloop option.
+This option is only valid in conjunction with the -smc and -smcstrs options, and cannot be used with the -iloop option.

 In-process API equivalent: CodeGenTask.MethodCatalogInterface (string).